Excessive heat warning issued for Polk County

 Temperatures will begin to drop during the weekend, he said.

 “We’ll see some relief starting on Friday, but not a lot,” Macke said.
-“It may drop around five degrees.
-On Saturday, we’ll drop another five or 10, and on Sunday, we’ll be down around 85 degrees in general.”
+“It may drop around 5 degrees.
+On Saturday, we’ll drop another 5 or 10, and on Sunday, we’ll be down between 80 to 85 degrees in general.”

 Until then, Macke said people should be taking extra precautions to stay cool – and keeping an eye out for others.

-“We want people to take care of others and just be a good neighbor,” Macke said.

-A red flag warning is in effect Monday (today) through Tuesday evening for winds and low humidity.

-There is also a fire watch in effect from Tuesday afternoon through Thursday evening for significantly unstable conditions conducive for rapid fire growth, with low humidity and gusty winds.
+A fire watch in effect through Thursday evening for significantly unstable conditions conducive for rapid fire growth, with low humidity and gusty winds.

 Cooling stations will be open in Dallas, Falls City, Independence and Monmouth to escape the heat.

-The Dallas Public Library will be open until 10 p.m. on Tuesday through Thursday with activities for kids.
+The Dallas Public Library will be open until 10 p.m. through Thursday with activities for kids.
 The check-out desk will close at the regular time.

-Independence Public Library will be open until 10 p.m. on Tuesday through Thursday with lots of activities for kids, internet access and reading areas for the family to stay cool and entertained.
+Independence Public Library will be open until 10 p.m. through Thursday with lots of activities for kids, internet access and reading areas for the family to stay cool and entertained.

 The American Red Cross advises to look out for neighbors and pets.
 People who are elderly, young or sick are more susceptible to heat-related illness and may need help.